One construction of a K3 surface with a dense set of rational points: Introduction

-\begin{theorem} There exists a number field $K$ and a smooth $\mathrm{K3}$ surface $S_{22}$ over $K$ such that the geometric Picard number of $S_{22}$ equals one, $S_{22}$ is of genus $12$, and the set of $K$-points is Zariski dense in $S_{22}$. \end{theorem}
+\begin{theorem} There exists a number field $\fie$ and a smooth projective $\mathrm{K3}$ surface $S_{22}\slash\fie$ such that the geometric Picard number of $S_{22}$ is $1$, $S_{22}$ is of genus $12$, and the set $S_{22}(\fie)$ is Zariski dense in $S_{22}$.\footnote{The proof of Theorem~\ref{theorem:main}, as will be described shortly, might allow one, in principle, establish the same claim for all \emph{BN-general} $S_{22}\slash\fie$ (cf. Definition~\ref{definition:bn-general} below), including those with geometric Picard number $1$ of course.
+There are, however, certain technical difficulties with this generalization, and we are not going to address these at present (but see some discussion in Remark~\ref{remark:test-set-of-sections}).} \end{theorem}

+Recall that the genus assumption in Theorem~\ref{theorem:main} implies the surface $S_{22}$ can be embedded into the projective space $\mathbb{P}^{12}$ as a subvariety of degree $22$.